-Credible Breathalyzer Test Refusal Attorneys in Grand Rapids
+Credible Breathalyzer Test Refusal Attorneys in Southwest Michigan

 Under Michigan’s implied consent law, anyone who operates a motor vehicle is obligated to provide law enforcement with a breath or blood sample upon reasonable suspicion of drunk driving.
 Failure to submit to chemical testing results in automatic license suspension and other penalties and does not necessarily get you off the hook for an OWI.

 You have 14 days from the date of your arrest to request a hearing to challenge a license suspension.
 Once this window closes, you cannot appeal your case or qualify for a restricted driving permit.
 The good news is, with the help of a knowledgeable DUI defense attorney, there are viable defenses to an arrest for a breath test refusal.

 At David G. Moore, Attorney at Law, our knowledgeable criminal defense attorneys have handled DUI/OWI cases in Grand Rapids, Kalamazoo and throughout southwest Michigan, including implied consent violations.
 Contact us online for a free consultation.

 Refusal Of A Breath Test Carries Serious Consequences

 Refusing the breath test is almost never worth it.
 The police can and will obtain a subpoena for a blood test to test your blood alcohol concentration (BAC) anyway.
 Depending on the findings, you can be charged with refusal and with OWI or OWVI.
 Even if you are not prosecuted for drunk driving, or you win your case, refusing the breath test carries a one-year license suspension.